Flajakay/minecraftserverlistphp/README.md

 ## 🚀 Key Features

-*   **⚡ Concurrent Async Pinger (`AsyncBatchPinger`)**: Pings multiple Minecraft servers concurrently using non-blocking TCP sockets and multiplexing via `stream_select()`.
+*   **⚡ Concurrent Async Pinger **: Pings multiple Minecraft servers concurrently using non-blocking TCP sockets and multiplexing via `stream_select()`.
 Capable of checking scores of servers in seconds, preventing script timeouts.
 *   **🔑 Server Ownership Claims**: A self-service verification system.
 Users claim servers by adding a generated verification token to their Minecraft server's MOTD.
 The platform verifies this in real-time by query-pinging the server.
 *   **🛡️ Leaky-Bucket Rate Limiter**: Granular rate limiting built on Stiphle's leaky-bucket algorithm.
 It utilizes fast in-memory **APCu** storage (with a transparent fallback to a database/file-based `FileStorage`).
 Configurable limits protect sensitive routes:
     *   *Authentication*: Max 5 requests / 5 mins (IP-bound).